What is laser tattoo removal?

 There are two different types or laser technologies available to someone seeking tattoo removal.

 The laser that has been around the longest is the traditional Q-Switch ND YAG laser.
-A Q-Switch laser utilizes nano-second technology and a thermal wave to break ink particles down into a digestible size.
-Mostly seen as an “older technology” a q-switched ND Yay laser is extremely effective on dark, thick black inks.
+A Q-Switch laser utilises nano-second technology and a thermal wave to break ink particles down into a digestible size.
+Mostly seen as an “older technology”, a q-switched ND YAG laser is extremely effective on dark, thick black inks.
 Working with darker Fitzpatrick scale skin tones of level five or six is most safely achieved with a traditional 1064 nanosecond laser.

-The second and newer technology is Pico second technology.
+The second and newer technology is Picosecond technology.
 The main difference this type laser has brought to the table is the rate at which the laser goes in and out of the skin.
-Picosecond technology goes in and out of the skin in 1/10000 of a second while Q-Switched ND Yag technology is at 1/1000.
-The faster rate causes the ink the break down into even smaller particles than those hit with a nanosecond technology which allows the body to digest these particles at a faster rate.
-We have found that Picosecond technology works best with the 730/785/532 wavelength to remove colors like blue, green and purple which were nearly impossible to remove before.
+Picosecond technology goes in and out of the skin in 1/10000 of a second, while Q-Switched ND Yag technology is at 1/1000.
+The faster rate causes the ink to break down into even smaller particles than those hit with a nanosecond technology.
+This allows the body to digest these particles at a faster rate.
+We have found that Picosecond technology works best with the 730/785/532 wavelength to remove colours like blue, green and purple, which were nearly impossible to remove before.
 The pressure wave technology also typically leaves your skin in less discomfort during removal and post treatment.

 Laser Tattoo Component #2: The Body

 The second component to tattoo removal is the body on which the tattoo resides.
 After the laser has done its job by breaking down the ink, the body is left to dispose of it.
 The body’s natural immune system will begin to attack the shattered particles of ink and dispose of them through the body’s lymphatic system.
 This is why your health is an essential key determinant in laser tattoo removal, and also why the number of sessions needed for removal varies from person to person.